 Consider this post your permission sign from the universe that you can stop.

 Mail a card.
-Make it an E-Card if you don’t want to take the time to drive to the store or to spend the fiscal resources to buy him one at the local Hallmark or drug store.
+Make it an E-Card if you don’t want to take the time to drive to the store or to spend the financial resources to buy him one at the local Hallmark or drug store.

 Ask him what he wants to do for the day.
 If he says NOTHING, send the card to show you remembered the event, call his bluff about holidays being stupid or a waste of everyone’s time, and go on with your day.